 Seminarians - Welcome!

-As Dean of Seminarians, I appreciate this opportunity to provide a short overview of the seminarian experience at Blessed John XXIII National Seminary.
+As Dean of Seminarians, I appreciate this opportunity to provide a short overview of the seminarian experience at Pope St. John XXIII National Seminary.
 As a theological institution dedicated to the preparation of second-career seminarians, it is important to us to respect and utilize the life experiences and accomplishments of our mature seminarians.
-The various aspects of seminary life at Blessed John XXIII reflect our commitment to this goal.
+The various aspects of seminary life at Pope St. John XXIII reflect our commitment to this goal.

 We gather as a community for meals, worship, in hospitality and in many other ways.
 To help meet the various needs of our diverse community, much of the day-to-day life of the Seminary operates with advisement from various student/faculty committees.
 These committees help to establish Seminary policies and provide valuable input for pending decisions.